Frequently Asked Questions About Edema Treatment

 Is treatment covered by insurance?

 Most insurance plans cover some or all of your edema care.
 Deductibles, co-pays and amount of coverage vary.
-Contact your insurance learn more.
+Contact your insurance provider to learn more.

 Are compression garments covered by insurance?